Azure/azure-quickstart-templates/quickstarts/microsoft.hardwaresecuritymodules/payment-hsm-create/README.md

 ## Overview

-Azure Payment HSM is a "BareMetal" service delivered using [Thales payShield 10K payment hardware security modules (HSM)](https://cpl.thalesgroup.com/encryption/hardware-security-modules/payment-hsms/payshield-10k) to provide cryptographic key operations for real-time, critical payment transactions in the Azure cloud.
+Azure Payment HSM is a "BareMetal" service delivered using [Thales payShield 10K payment hardware security modules (HSM)](https://cpl.thalesgroup.com/encryption/hardware-security-modules/payment-hsms/payshield-10k) -- physical devices that provide cryptographic key operations for real-time, critical payment transactions in the Azure cloud.
 Azure Payment HSM is designed specifically to help a service provider and an individual financial institution accelerate their payment system's digital transformation strategy and adopt the public cloud.
 For more information, see [Azure Payment HSM: Overview](/azure/payment-hsm/overview).

 This template demonstrates a simple use case for creating an payment HSM.
 For more information see [Quickstart: Create an Azure Payment HSM with an ARM template](/azure/payment-hsm/quick-template).